 10. Family Medical History

 Your personal health is not the only health history that the life insurance underwriters gather details on.
 If you have family members with a history of significant health risks such as cancer, diabetes, stroke and heart disease – you’re looking at possibly paying a higher premium.
-Your family and their medical history can determine your rate.
+Your family medical history can determine your rate.
 This is especially true for hereditary health issues.

 11. Lifestyle and Hobbies

 Do you enjoy risky activities such as hang gliding, SCUBA diving, skydiving or rock climbing?
 These types of activities can cause your life insurance premium to increase.
-These are just examples of activities that are considered high risk.
+These are just a few examples of activities that are considered high risk.
 Each life insurance company will look at each risk differently, but most will see them as a potential risk – and you’re going to pay more.

 12. Driving Record